breigo/playground-58w4djk5/markdowns/enumerables.md

 var numbers = new HashSet<int>() {1, 2, 3};
 ```

-In contrast to the previous two examples of arrays and lists, you cannot access an element of a set by index.
+In contrast to the previous two examples of arrays and lists, you cannot access an element of a set by an index.
-There is no concept of a *first* or *second* element in a set.
+There is no such concept of "index of an element" in a set.

-However, you can still enumerate the set values.
+However, you can still enumerate the values stored in the set.

 ```c#
 // Enumerate values